ayapapa/docker-registry-and-frontend/README.md

 ## SSL settings

 ### If you don't have your server certification
-create self-signed certificate and copy to ./nginx/.
+create self-signed certificate and copy to ./nginx .
 You can use next command.

 ```
 sudo ./set-selfsigned-cert
 ```

-In this case, need to set docker option like followings to clients.
+In this case, need to set docker option like followings to **clients which use this registry server**.
 In the case of Ubuntu14.04: add following to /etc/default/docker

 ```